Orange River Convention: Convention

 On 30 January 1854, a royal proclamation was signed abandoning and renouncing all dominion in the Orange River Sovereignty.
 On 23 February 1854, the Orange River Convention officially recognised the independence of the area which was called the Orange Free State.
 The convention made no mention of Moshoeshoe I or what the boundaries between the Basotho and the Orange Free State would be.
 The convention was signed in a building now known as the First Raadsaal by Sir George Clerk, on behalf of the British government, and twenty-five representatives of the Boer people.
 The first two presidents of the Orange Free State Republic were later sworn into office in this building which later became a prominent symbol in Apartheid era education in South Africa.

-For nearly 50 years following the Convention the Boers had the right to govern themselves independently of Great Britain.
+For nearly 50 years following the convention the Boers had the right to govern themselves independently of the United Kingdom.
 It also temporarily halted the expansionist policies of Sir Harry Smith beyond the frontiers of the Cape Colony.

 Aftermath

-By signing the Convention, the British renounced control not only over the Boers but also over the Basotho and the Griqua.
+By signing the convention, the British renounced control not only over the Boers but also over the Basotho and the Griqua.
 Earlier British treaties with African chiefdoms in the area were nullified and the Boers were permitted access to gunpowder and firearms while Africans were not.
-Both the Sand River Convention and the Orange River Convention were seen as a turning point in the history of South Africa which contributed significantly to the circumstances which led to the two Anglo-Boer Wars.
+Both the Sand River Convention and the Orange River Convention included British recognition of Boer independence claims, and both claims were challenged during the first and second Boer Wars later in the 19th century.